-A strategic marketing plan, a defined target audience, metrics and data are all required for effective recruiting.
+A strategic human resources marketing plan, a defined target audience, metrics and data are all required for effective recruiting.
 Marketing your organization isn’t any different from selling a product or service; you’re still selling a place of work.
 Since we spend a majority of our lives working, we want to make sure it’s a good fit.

 With many jobs starting with similar hourly or annual wages, your talent acquisition department needs to have a solid marketing plan to set your culture apart.
 What is different about where you work?
 What is a special benefit other than pay?
 If you want to attract a long-term employee and not a “job-jumper” you’ll have to get creative.
 Although, many Human Resource departments may not have a large budget to create an annual marketing plan, it’s still helpful to strategize a plan for a one-time push or quarterly effort.

 You want to keep your company’s name top-of-mind, so that if someone is looking, they think of you right away.
 It’s important to maintain your brand’s image in your recruitment efforts.
 Sometimes, when people see you are constantly hiring, they may perceive it as an undesirable place to work or that something is wrong with management.
 Your marketing needs to remind them that you’re a large company or a workplace where people advance, or that you’re growing and need more people.